YU000jp/logseq-plugin-logging-search/readme.md

    - Press Enter to send.
    - To open in the sidebar, turn on the toggle next to the input field.
    - Content mode selection
-     1. Full text search
-        - All blocks containing the keyword
+     1. All blocks containing the keyword (Full text search)
-     1. Page search (page-embed)
-        - If you want to see the content of the relevant pages
-     1. Page search (list only)
-        - Find related pages
+     1. Find related pages
+     1. Contents of relevant pages
-     1. Related pages references
+     1. All blocks linked to related pages
-        - Linked References for the entire relevant page
    > ![image](https://github.com/user-attachments/assets/ac903fd7-5cd3-4b0a-97fb-df3a43fc0967)

 2. Search result in the right sidebar or as main page